ne-app/nectar-by-example/README.md

-# 🍯 The Nectar by Example.
+# 🍯 Nectar by Examples.

 ## Rationale: